xformation/securityservice/README.md

 # securityservice

 ### What is this repository for? ###
 Security service for applications.
-To use it in individual application.
-You can configure the application access url by using ``synectiks.shiro.secure.urls`` property.
+To use it in individual application, you can add this module as dependency.
+You can configure the application access urls by using ``synectiks.shiro.secure.urls`` property.
-This property has multiple path security configuration with role and permission access rule, you can specify comma separated list of these rules in ``application.properties`` file with following format:
+In this property you can configuration security with role and permission access rule, Its a multivalued property so you can specify comma separated list of these rules in ``application.properties`` file with following format:

 	{"url"*: "/api/v1/auth", "authc"*: true, "roles": "role1, role2", "permissions": "permis1, permis2"}